MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/js.md

 To begin, explore the current drag-and-drop functionality.

 1. Create a `.txt` file in order to drag-and-drop.
 For example, create a file named `contoso.txt` and add text to it.
-1. Run your program.
+1. Run your project.
 1. Drag-and-drop the `contoso.txt` file onto the WebView control.
-A new window opens, which is the result of the code in the sample project.
+A new window opens, which is the result of the code in your sample project.

     :::image type="complex" source="./media/dragtext.png" alt-text="Result of dragging and dropping contoso.txt" lightbox="./media/dragtext.png":::
        Result of dragging and dropping contoso.txt